Source GM Core pg. 102

 Damaging a Hazard

 Rather than trying to carefully disable a hazard, a character might just smash it.
 Damaging a mechanical trap or another physical hazard works like damaging objects: the hazard reduces the damage it takes by its Hardness.
 In most cases, hitting the hazard also triggers it, as explained in Attacking a Hazard below.
 If a hazard’s Hit Points are reduced to its Broken Threshold (BT) or lower, the hazard becomes broken and can’t be activated, though it can still be repaired.
-If it’s reduced to 0 HP, it’s destroyed and can’t be repaired.
-(See page 272 in Chapter 6 for more information on damaging objects.)
+If it’s reduced to 0 HP, it is destroyed and can’t be repaired.

 Attacking a Hazard